-I am a third-year doctoral student in the Sociology Department at the University of Wisconsin-Madison.
+I am a fourth-year doctoral student in the Sociology Department at the University of Wisconsin-Madison.
 My research interests focus on higher education, student choices, and social mobility.
-In particular, I explore Taiwanese high school graduates’ college decision-making processes.
-Taiwanese college admission processes consist of quantified indicators such as scores, weighting scales, and ranking.
-Each of which serves to exclude or include applicants.
-I examine how students use their exam scores to predict their futures and develop score-bounded dreams, and how these processes are driven by fears of downward mobility and by desires of upward mobility.
+I examine how students determine their college options in a college-for-all era.
+In particular, I ask how students use their exam scores to predict their futures and develop score-bounded dreams, and how these processes are driven by fears of downward mobility and by desires of upward mobility.

 Before coming to Madison, I spent five years doing school ethnography in an alternative school in Taiwan.
-I explored how the young utilize their power through self-governed institutions.
-Data collected in the student court and in the student council were explored to uncover the dynamics between regulation and freedom within the school.
+I investigate how the young utilize their power through self-governed institutions.
+Data collected in the student court and the student council were explored to uncover the dynamics between regulation and freedom within the school.
 I turned the story into my first book, Let The Timber Crook: An Alternative School’s Utopia for Coming Generations, which was named one of the ten most influential books of 2016 by China Times.

 Besides being a Ph.D. student and an author, I have also worked in the Taiwanese Congress as an educational specialist.
 In 2016, I was selected as a Fulbright scholar to start my research in the United States.